-- Kim Possible villainess Camille Leon was a Paris Hilton Expy who turned to crime to finance her lifestyle when her parents cut her off.
-She also possessed Voluntary Shapeshifting powers due to an experimental cosmetic surgery procedure.
+- Villainess Camille Leon is a Paris Hilton Expy who turned to crime to finance her lifestyle when her parents cut her off.
+She also possesses Voluntary Shapeshifting powers due to an experimental cosmetic surgery procedure.
 Came complete with an expensive pet, a Sphinx cat named Debutante.

 - Gordon the Big Engine has become this from Season 8 onwards due to Flanderization.
-He's in the higher ranks of the Sodor Railway and granted, he was always rather arrogant, but his pride was taken Up to Eleven and he has gotten into scrapes in almost every episode he's been in.
-He is however, very intelligent, when his pride has been brought down a notch or three.
+He's in the higher ranks of the Sodor Railway and granted, he was always rather arrogant, but his pride has gotten him into scrapes in almost every episode he's been in.
+He is, however, very intelligent when his pride has been brought down a notch or three.

 - In a case of Early-Installment Weirdness, The Fat Controller played this in the episodes adapted from Three Railway Engines, shouting orders to the passengers and crew but refusing to take part himself ("My doctor has forbidden me to push.")
 After those stories, though, he's played as more of a Reasonable Authority Figure.